mindspore-ai/docs/docs/lite/cloud_docs/source_en/mindir/runtime_python.md

 - For a description of Weight Update content, see the [Dynamic Weight Update](#dynamic-weight-update) section for details.

 - For a description of Subgraph Splitting Inference content, see the [Subgraph Splitting Inference](#subgraph-splitting-inference) section for details.
+- For a description of Pre-Inference content, see the [Pre-Inference](#pre-inference) section for details.
+- For a description of bfloat16 Inference content, see the [bfloat16 Inference](#bfloat16-inference) section for details.

 ## One-click Installation